jhubbard778/MX-Simulator-Track-File-Cleaner/README.md

 ## Notes
 - Any files not being used by tracks will be marked to be moved to the backup folder labeled ``FILE-CLEANER-BACKUP`` that is made in the directory of your application.

-- This program attempts to skip over any rider/bike skins as well as folders that are deemed important to the functionality of the game.
+- This program will attempt to skip over any files deemed to be important to the functionality of the game.
 More details about what constitutes a file skip below.

-- Javascript items are found in if it finds a simple string with a filepath starting with the @ symbol.
-Ex. `var sound = "@TrackFolder/sounds/ambient.sw"`.
+- Javascript items are found and considerd 'used' if it finds a simple string with a filepath starting with the @ symbol.
+Ex. `var sound = "@TrackFolder/sounds/ambient.sw"` will mark `TrackFolder/sounds/ambient.sw` as a file not to remove.
 If there are any variables in the string it will be skipped and marked an unused file.
 Ex. `var folder = TrackFolder; var sound = "@" + folder + "/sounds/ambient.sw"` will be skipped because I did not feel like writing an entire JS interpreter.

 ## Files Skipped

+#### Vital Track Files
 **Obviously this program will keep any important track files such as:**
 - billboards
 - decals